lidofinance/lido-improvement-proposals/LIPS/lip-5.md

 ## Additional changes not related to the vulnerability

+This upgrade is an opportunity to to make a few small changes to the protocol as well, given we're going to have an upgrade, a number of reviews and audits anyway.

 1. Mitigation for the issue: [a Node Operator can circumvent DAO validator key approval](https://github.com/lidofinance/lido-dao/issues/141);
 2. Set `DEFAULT_MAX_DEPOSITS_PER_CALL` to 150 in [Lido.sol#59](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.4.24/Lido.sol#L59);
 3. Prevent creating node operators with [a non-zero staking key limit](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.4.24/nos/NodeOperatorsRegistry.sol#L112);